Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

 Through our company’s signature community program, the Healthy Kids, Healthy Families® (HKHF) initiative, Blue Cross and Blue Shield of Illinois (BCBSIL) works to improve community health.
-To identify some of the most pressing health issues across our communities, we look at our claims data to find patterns of high spending for common diseases.
-We identified childhood asthma as one area of opportunity where we can make a big difference.
+To determine the most pressing health issues in our communities, we look at our claims data to find patterns of high spending for common diseases.
+Childhood asthma is one area of opportunity where we can make a big difference.

 So we reached out to the American Lung Association of the Upper Midwest to talk about what we could do together.
 Together in 2012, we launched the Enhancing Care for Children with Asthma project, an effort to help improve asthma care for high-risk children.

 To get started, we used our claims data to identify the areas with the greatest need.
 Using this information, we identified the health care providers that are serving large groups of high-risk patients with asthma.
-We're able to be focused in our outreach by providing training and resources to the health care providers who need it most.
+We're able to provide training and resources to the health care providers who need it most.

 We were able to find and recruit Illinois clinics to join the project, including primary care clinics and federally qualified health centers.
-The project utilizes a training program based on the National Asthma Education Prevention Program created by the National Heart, Lung and Blood Institute.
+The project uses a training program based on the National Asthma Education Prevention Program, which was created by the National Heart, Lung and Blood Institute.

-Something that can’t be measured but matters just the same: parents say there are less missed school days, and their kids are doing better in school.
-Kids feel better because they are on the right medicine and use the right amount.
+Something that can’t be measured but matters just the same: parents say there are fewer missed school days, and their kids are performing better in school.
+Kids feel better because they are on the right medicine.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Illinois.